Cadasta/cadasta-faq/src/create_survey/index.md

 5. Click **Content** to view the My Content page

     You will see a feature layer that will be used to store any location information you collect with your survey and a survey item that is the survey form itself.
-Note where these items are stored
+Note where these items are stored.
+Make sure that you share the layer with the group that you belong to so that other people in the group can see it.

 6. **Sign out** of your ArcGIS Online account